magpau/tidskollen/README.md

 # Tidskollen

 One page app (React + Vite) showing time, day and date in a very readable way.
+Designed for people with disabilities such as Alzheimer’s patients.

 Currently, two official plugins are available: